gtranter/fourier-synth/src/components/fourier-synth/readme.md

 ### 2. Advanced

-Control over most features is provided through properties that are set through the attributes of the `<fourier-synth>` element.
+Control over all features is provided through properties that are set through the attributes of the `<fourier-synth>` element.

 ```html
 <fourier-synth